-Figure 1 illustrates.
-It shows a 'production possibility frontier' in which future generations have the possibility of greater consumption than the present one.
-It also shows contours of value that illustrate - in a very schematic way - the value theories of two different economists.
+Between generations things are different.
+Unless climate change becomes extreme, future generations will on average be better off than us.
+Our present emissions will diminish the quality of life of those better-off generations.
+So they actually increase equality between generations.
+However, if we give value to aggregate Figure 9.1 shows a 'production possibility frontier' in which future generations have the possibility of greater consumption than the present one.
+It also shows contours of value that illustrate-in a very schematic way-the value theories of two different economists.
 The best situation according to both theories gives more consumption to future generations than to the present generation.
-The Stern Review [4] recommends us to accept a small reduction in our income (perhaps 2 percent) in order to bring about a much larger increase in world income in 150 years time.
-William Nordhaus [3, p.
-80] also suggests than an optimal response to climate change involves a reduction in present consumption.
+The Stern Review (Stern et al. 2007) recommends us to accept a small reduction in our income (perhaps 2 per cent) in order to bring about a much larger increase in world income in 150 years' time.
+William Nordhaus (2008) also suggests that an optimal response to climate change involves a reduction in present consumption.
 Both theories imply that achieving the best possible outcome, starting from business as usual, requires the current generation to reduce its consumption.
 It follows that removing the inefficiency caused by greenhouse gas through a Pareto improvement does not achieve the best possible outcome.
 It results in maldistribution.